nawrin1/sports-facility-backend/README.md

     "typescript": "^5.4.5",
     "typescript-eslint": "^7.10.0"
 ```
-** You have to create a .env file and attach the port and your mongodb uri to connect with database
+** You have to create a .env file and attach the port and your mongodb uri  to connect with database,saltrounds for hashing password,declaring the environment,secret and expiration time of secret .
 ** To compile you may use the command
 ```
 npm run build